 Vaporization takes place via the skin in the form of sweat.

 |U||inner energy, has no unit|

 The state of a gas is identified through the three state variables pressure, volume and temperature.
-Change of two or all state variables are referred to as change of state.
+Change of two or all state variables is referred to as a change of state.
 Each state of a system has a specific, clearly defined value of inner energy.
 This is where the first principle of thermodynamics applies.
 It holds that:

 The input of heat and kinetic energy increase the inner energy of a closed system.